bradleyoesch/bradleyoesch.github.io/recipes/pumpkin-spice-roll-cookies/index.md

 #### Chill

-1. 2 hours to 3 days - cover and refridgerate
+1. 2 hours to 3 days - cover and refrigerate
     1. Every 15 min for first hour, rotate 90 degrees

 #### Slice